 As you guys might know Cryptic/PWE carried out their latest ban wave on Friday.
 They stated that after a “thorough review of extensive data” botters were punished.
 It however quickly got evident that their investigation might not have been thorough enough.
 On Arcgames and our message board threads popped up in which dozens of players claimed they had done absolutely nothing wrong.
 For five full days we tried to make sense of the weird situation.
 Although the devs finally published a follow up announcement yesterday, and some players got subsequently unbanned, a lot of question are still unanswered.

 Let’s cut through the noise and recap what we know for a second.
 We were initially pretty convinced that some things didn’t add up cause of the sheer amount of complaints.
-In example comparing it to the bans that happened in December, the outcry was huge.
+For example comparing it to the bans that happened in December, the outcry was huge.
 Over the weekend and throughout the week the community has bombed support and other sources seeking for explanations.
 Another indication was the quality of those complaints.
 Very respected members of the community suggested Cryptic might have severely misfired here.
 Additionally players insisted they literally had done nothing wrong while caught offenders normally do argue slightly different, although some of course come in and just lie.

 Yesterday they started to release some players.
 We advised you to insist on a manual account verification and even before the second announcement we had isolated reports that accounts already had gotten reinstated.
 Not all players are equally lucky though as the following customer report correspondence shows.